sr99622/onvif-mcp/docs/SERVER_BUILD.md

       STREAM_SERVER_URL: {{SERVER_FQDN}}
 ```

 Launch hermes and inspect the header.
-Look for the mcp servers section it should look something like
+The first launch will show connecting to the MCP server, the second launch will stabilize the header.
+Look for the mcp servers section it should look something like:

 ```
 MCP Servers